15 Useful Digital Marketing Books Every Marketer Should Read

 Choosing your words appropriately, and style can be the difference between getting the client or losing out.

 If you’re a freelance writer, read this book to get positioned for the big paying clients.
-Use the ideas to improve your blog content – and build an audience, if you’re taking on clients.
+Use the ideas to improve your blog content, social media marketing, and build an audience, if you’re taking on clients.
+It’s one of my favorite digital marketing books on the list.

 7. Marketing: A Love Story: How to Matter to Your Customers